BraindeadDB/design/README.md

 BraindeadDB is a simple key-value store based on the file system.
 It supports versioning, arbitrary data, and data-race-free updates.

+Initial implementations are provided in Python and Go.
+JavaScript might follow.

 ## Design

 * BraindeadDB keys are SHA1 hashes of the values.